Natural Resources

 Reference Community

 The Reference Community Phase serves as a description of the native plant community that naturally occurs on the site when the natural disturbance regimes are intact, or closely mimicked by management practices.
 This phase is dynamic, with fluid relative abundance and spatial boundaries between the dominant structural vegetative groups.
 These fluctuations are primarily driven by different responses of the species to changes in precipitation timing and abundance, and fire and grazing events.
-This community averages 90 percent grasses and grass-like plants, 5 percent forbs, and 5 percent shrubs.
-The plant community is dominated by both warm season grasses with a lesser component of cool season grasses.
+This community averages 85 to 90 percent grasses and grass-like plants, 5 to 10 percent forbs, and 0 to 5 percent shrubs.
+The plant community is dominated by warm-season grasses with a lesser component of cool-season grasses.
 The major grasses include big bluestem, little bluestem, and western wheatgrass.
 Other grasses and grass-likes include switchgrass and sedges.
 Forbs are diverse and include sunflowers, goldenrods, and native legume species.
 Woody species included in the plant community are western snowberry and rose.
 The potential for tree encroachment is high.
+The Reference Community should exhibit slight to no evidence of rills, wind scoured areas, or pedestalled plants.
+Water flow paths, if any, are broken, irregular in appearance or discontinuous with numerous debris dams or vegetative barriers.
+The soil surface is stable and intact.
+Sub-surface soil layers are non-restrictive to water movement and root penetration.
+This is a sustainable plant community in regard to site and soil stability, watershed function, and biologic integrity.
 This plant community is productive and diverse.
-The total annual production ranges from 3000 to 4500 pounds of air dry vegetation per acre and may produce 3750 pounds during an average year.
-The diversity in plant species allows for high drought tolerance.
-This is a sustainable plant community in regard to site/soil stability, watershed function, and biologic integrity.
-The following growth curve is an estimate of the monthly percentages of total annual growth of the dominant species expected during an average year:
+This diversity in plant species results in high drought tolerance and the ability to withstand other short-term environmental stressors such as short-term heavy grazing or several years of non-use by grazing animals.
+Plant health and vigor can be maintained by implementing prescribed grazing with adequate recovery periods between grazing events.
+The total annual production ranges from 3,000 to 4,500 pounds of air dry vegetation per acre with a representative value of 3,750 pounds per acre.

 Table 5.
 Annual production by plant type